Reading and responding

 Clicking Post adds your response to the discussion and reloads the browser page showing your response posted to the topic.
+This allows you to say two things in a row, in cases where that is of use.
+It also lets you see your response as posted.
 To move on to another topic, you must then select Pass.

-Clicking Post and Go posts your response to the topic and exits the page so you can move on without displaying your own post again.
+Clicking Post and Go both posts your response to the topic and gracefully passes.
+This lets you move on without displaying your own post again.

-To leave the topic without posting, click Pass.
+To move on from the topic without posting, click Pass.

 While you are reading a topic, other participants may be posting responses to it.
-If another participant posts between the time your browser displays the content and the time you post a response there, you will be notified that responses have slipped in to the topic.
-When another response slips in, you may post your response as is, either edit it so that it makes more sense considering what has just been said, or discard it by simply deleting the text in the Response box, then clicking Pass.
+If another participant posts between the time your browser displays the content and the time you post a response there, you will be notified that responses have slipped in ahead of your response.
+When another response slips in, you may either post your response as is, edit it so that it makes more sense considering the material that has just been added, or discard it by simply deleting the text in the Response box, then clicking Pass.
 WELL members using PicoSpan, the older text-based interface of The WELL, are only notified of slips after they have posted, so they sometimes post again, indicating that there was a slip, especially if their posts might be misunderstood because of the inserted content, or if the juxtaposition is funny.
+Posting "slippage" is optional.

 In the unlikely event that you see a message that you have been restricted from posting in a particular conference, that means there has been a temporary change to your posting status, made by the host or hosts of that conference.